 - 5. Crank the engine for 20 seconds. - 6.
 If the engine does not start, allow for a 60-second cool down and repeat previous steps two through five.
 The starting cycle can be repeated up to three times.
 If engine still fails to start, contact an authorized DetroitTM service outlet. - 7.
 Once the engine has started, monitor the oil pressure gauge or warning indicator.
-Keep the engine running at an idling speed until a stable oil pressure reading of 1.2 bar (17.4 psi) or more is maintained for one minute. - 8.
+Refer to section "Checking the Oil Pressure". - 8.
 Check for leaks.
 If necessary, have leaks repaired. - 9.
-Allow the engine to reach operating temperature of 60°C (140°F).
+Allow the engine to reach operating temperature of 60°C (140°F). - 10.
+Increase engine speed to 1800 rpm for three minutes. - 11.
+Return the engine to idle and allow to idle (600 rpm) for approximately one minute, then shut down the engine. - 12.
+Check for leaks.
+If necessary, have leaks repaired.